Undergraduate Course Allocation through Competitive Markets: Pseudo-Markets with Priorities

 \begin{theorem}[Existence] For any $\beta > 0$, there exists a $(\sqrt{kM/2}, \beta)$-Pseudo-Market Equilibrium with Priorities. \end{theorem}

-Theorem \ref{theorem:existence} establishes the existence of a Pseudo-Market Equilibrium with Priorities, extending the main result of \cite{Budish2011} to environments with course priorities.
-This equilibrium has the same upper bound on the market-clearing error as the approximate competitive equilibrium from equal incomes in the same environment without priorities.
+Theorem \ref{theorem:existence} establishes the existence of a Pseudo-Market Equilibrium with Priorities with the same upper bound on the market-clearing error as the approximate competitive equilibrium from equal incomes, extending the main result of \cite{Budish2011} to environments with course priorities.
 The proof of Theorem \ref{theorem:existence} is presented in Appendix \ref{sec:appendix-proofs}.